The Wayward Gallery is Permanently Closed

 Content is from the site's 2011- 2013 archived pages as well as other outside sources providing a glimpse of the type of exhibitions/ shows presented by the gallery.

 THE WAYWARD GALLERY

 47 MOWLEM ST

 The Wayward Gallery can be found just off Vyner Street amongst a hot bed of contemporary galleries and the artistic communities of East London and Bethnal Green.
-The gallery exhibits work from a range of artists local and international regularly.
+The gallery regularly exhibits work from a range of artists both local and international.
 Upon one visit we saw pieces which required 3d glasses and another live digital piece which drew marks on a wall based on the movements of the viewer.
 Safe to say this place is brimming with exciting ideas and talent.

 London’s Wayward Gallery is bringing in the I still pick my nose group exhibition, opening this Thursday May 7 and running throughout the weekend.

 The East London gallery welcomes seven new artists participating in the group show, and tells us to “[e]xpect walls plastered with drawings and paintings, free stickers, a shot girl”.
 Someone named Gabrielle (participating artist, Gabrielle de la Puente, most likely) is “trying to acquire (steal) a wheelie bin” and someone named Phil (artist Philip Williams, perhaps) is “doing something with coffee bags…”.